-There is a new plant disease and its name is Phytophthora tentaculata.
-[Wait!
-Come back!]
+There is a new plant disease on the horizon.
+Its name is Phytophthora tentaculata.

-Just because this disease is tricky to pronounce (Fie-TOF-ther-uh), doesn’t mean you can ignore it.
-Its name is from the Greek phytón (plant) and phthorá (destruction), so the name phytophthora means “the plant-destroyer”.
-(The tentaculata part of the name refers to the tentacle shape of these particular pathogens.)
+Just because this disease is tricky to pronounce (Fie-TOF-ther-uh), doesn’t mean you should ignore it.
+Its name is Greek phytón (plant) and phthorá (destruction), so the name phytophthora means plant-destroyer.
+(The tentaculata part of the name refers to its retractable tentacles.)

-First noted in Germany in 1993, Phytophthora tentaculata hitched a ride on contaminated nursery stock and made its way to Central California and Monterey County, our Bay area neighbors, in 2012.
-It is spreading rapidly and is deadly to many of your garden and landscape plants.
+First noted in Germany in 1993, Phytophthora tentaculata hitched a ride on contaminated nursery stock and made its way to Central California and Monterey County in 2012.
+It is still spreading and is deadly to many of your garden and landscape plants.

-According to the Retail Nursery and Garden Center IPM News, Phytophthora tentaculata poses long term potential environmental and economic threat to many California native and non-native plants, as this pathogen can stay in the soil for many years and there is currently no known treatment.
+According to the Retail Nursery and Garden Center IPM News, Phytophthora tentaculata poses a long-term environmental and economic threat to many native and non-native plants because this pathogen can stay viable in the soil for many years.
+There is currently no known treatment.

 What is Phytophthora tentaculata?

 Phytophthora tentaculata is a member of the water mold family.
-In the world of scientific classification, water molds fall between fungi and algae.
-These pathogens attack stems and roots and frequently kill its host plant.
+Water molds fall between fungi and algae.
+These pathogens attack stems and roots and frequently kill their host plant.
 There are several types of phytophthora, including those that cause potato blight, crown rot, and sudden oak death.
-You cannot see these organisms with the naked eye, but it is important that you keep a look out for the symptoms and know which plants are currently considered susceptible.
+You cannot see these organisms with the naked eye, but watch for the symptoms and know which plants are currently considered susceptible.

 Symptoms of Phytophthora tentaculata

-Contaminated nursery stock is the most likely way this pest will reach your garden or landscape and water management is the best way to prevent infestation.
-Phytophthora tentaculata are soil borne, which means they spread by sticking to plants, tools, containers, and shoes.
-Phytophthora tentaculata spores can also travel through the movement of water.
-This means that spraying an infested plant can transfer the water molds to nearby plants.
-Since symptoms do not appear right away, it is in your garden’s best interest to stay away from unhealthy-looking plants until you know for sure what is going on.
+Contaminated nursery stock is the most likely way this pest will reach your garden.
+Good water management is the best way to prevent infection.
+Phytophthora tentaculata is a soil-borne disease.
+Spores can also stick to plants, tools, containers, and shoes.
+And they travel through the movement of water.
+Spraying an infected plant can transfer the water molds to nearby plants.
+Since symptoms take time to be visible, avoiding potentially infected plants is in your garden’s best interest.
+These tips can help you protect your garden:

-If Phytophthora tentaculata appears in your garden or landscape, contact your local Cooperative Extension Office right away.
-They may have helpful advice that will protect your plants and they need to know how far this disease is spreading.
+If Phytophthora tentaculata appears in your garden or landscape, contact your local Cooperative Extension Office.
+They may have helpful advice to protect your plants.
+And they need to know how this disease is spreading.